Most U.S. cities and towns, especially in urban areas, have ordinances to penalize repeated false alarms from security systems.

 - We have saved our customers millions of dollars in false alarm fees

-- With conventional systems, the cost of security guard verification services are passed on to you; with Sonitrol the verification is built in so the extra costs are eliminated
+- With conventional systems, the cost of security guard verification services are passed on to you; with SONITROL the verification is built in so the extra costs are eliminated